Dr. Ian Spiteri Bailey reply to MFA regarding former national team coaches

 Leave a comment

 The Malta Football Players Association serves as the exclusive collective bargaining representative for all current players affiliated with the Malta Football Association.
 Formed in March 2011, the Association ensures protection of the rights of all Maltese Football Players, while also promoting their best interests.
-MFPA is locally affiliated with the Kunsill Malti ghall-iSport and internationally to FIFPro which is the worldwide representative organization for professional football players.
+MFPA is locally affiliated with the Kunsill Malti ghall-iSport, recognised by the Malta Football Association and also registered with the Office of the Commisioner for Voluntary Organsations.
+Internationally MFPA has currently an observer member status within FIFPro which is the worldwide representative organization for professional football players.

-The following members form the current provisional executive committee.
+The following members form the current executive committee.

 - Dr. Anthony Galea (President)

 - Mr. Carlo Mamo (General Secretary)

 - Dr. Malcolm Licari (Secretary)

 - Mr. Brian Said (Executive Member)

 - Standard Contract For Professional Players Part-Time Link above provides a standard contract for PART-TIME professional players Date posted - 25th June 2012 Standard Contract For Professional Players Full-Time Link above provides a standard contract for FULL-TIME professional players Date posted - 25th June 2012